 By far the largest portion of the City's net position reflects its net investment in capital assets (e.g., land, buildings, improvements, infrastructure, and equipment) less any related debt used to acquire those assets that is still outstanding plus unspent bond proceeds.
 It should be noted, however, that the resources needed to repay the debt must be provided from sources other than capital assets, since the capital assets themselves cannot be used to liquidate these liabilities.
-The City's investment in capital assets during the fiscal year ending June 30, 2023 was impacted by land purchases, large equipment purchases, the ongoing construction of the riverfront park pedestrian bridge, the ongoing construction of various recreation facilities, reduction in debt and unspent bond proceeds.
+The City's investment in capital assets during the fiscal year ending June 30, 2024 was impacted by land purchases, large equipment purchases, the completion of the construction of the riverfront park pedestrian bridge, the ongoing construction of various recreation facilities, reduction in debt and unspent bond proceeds.

 A portion of the City's net position is represented by resources that are subject to external restrictions on how they may be used and thus this portion of net position is restricted.
 This net position is restricted primarily for capital projects, debt service, tourism related and tax increment financing district expenditures, law enforcement grants, grant projects and victim assistance.
-Restricted net position of the governmental activities is represented by \$314,342 of seized and forfeited drug funds, \$1,105,935 in grant funds, \$2,784,599 for other special revenue funds, \$31,171,463 held for redevelopment activities and \$20,568,632 held for debt service requirements.
+Restricted net position of the governmental activities is represented by \$402,828 of seized and forfeited drug funds, \$1,027,400 in grant funds, \$3,197,521 for other special revenue funds, \$41,225,146 held for redevelopment activities and \$27,971,346 held for debt service requirements.

-Unrestricted net position of the governmental activities increased \$31,747,104 largely due to the improved operating results of the General Fund, proceeds from the sale of property and the collections of various grant related funds and the business-type activities unrestricted net position increased \$1,315,907 largely due to the increase in operational net income.
-The \$25,056,128 increase in overall total assets is largely attributable to the increase in net capital assets and improved operational results.
-The City's total liabilities remained relatively flat as a result of the decrease in long-term liabilities outstanding offset by the increase in pension and OPEB liabilities.
+Unrestricted net position of the governmental activities increased \$47,924,924 largely due to the improved operating results of the General Fund, proceeds from the sale of property and the collections of various grant related funds and the business-type activities unrestricted net position increased \$1,045,367 largely due to the increase in operational net income.
+The \$106,687,860 increase in overall total assets is largely attributable to the increase in net capital assets, unspent bond proceeds and improved operational results.
+The City's total liabilities increased as a net result of the issuance of almost \$30 million in new tax increment financing bonds.